tliutony/OpenDSA/RST/en/MHC/listArray.rst

    :keyword: Array-based List

-Adding elements to a given position
+Adding elements to a given position: add(int index, E o)
 -----------------------------------

 Because the array-based list implementation is defined to store list